open-telemetry/opentelemetry.io/content/en/docs/demo/collector-data-flow-dashboard.md

+---
-# Collector Data Flow Dashboard
+title: Collector Data Flow Dashboard
+---

 Monitoring data flow through the OpenTelemetry Collector is crucial for several reasons.
 Gaining a macro-level perspective on incoming data, such as sample